I-600, Petition to Classify Orphan as an Immediate Relative

 See the Filing Instructions for Form I-600, Petition to Classify Orphan as an Immediate Relative for information on where to file.

-You must submit a Home Study with original signature(s) with your Form I-600 petition if it was not previously submitted with your Form I-600A application.
+You must submit a home study with original signature(s) with your Form I-600 petition if you did not previously submit one with your Form I-600A application.

 If filing at a USCIS Lockbox facility:

 Taiwan and Ethiopia Adoptions: For information on recent changes to the process, please see the corresponding link at the top-right of this page.

 The page can be found at http://www.uscis.gov/i-600

 Last Reviewed/Updated: 02/19/2015